Thinking About a Leave of Absence?

 If you have been thinking about taking a leave absence, you should first make an appointment to meet with your class dean to discuss your needs and goals.
 Your dean will help you determine whether an academic or non-academic leave is best for you, and will also help you determine the duration of your leave and whether it will be necessary to modify your expected graduation term or class year standing to accommodate your time away.

 A leave of absence may be one or two semesters in length.
 You may extend (or shorten) your leave while you are away.
 However, a leave of absence may be no longer than four consecutive semesters in length.
 Your Wesleyan email account and e-Portfolio access will remain active during your leave.

 In addition to meeting with your class dean, you should also consult with your faculty advisor to get a sense of how your leave may affect your academic plans.
 Sometimes, taking a leave of absence may lead to missing a required course for your major, or it may mean that your advisor will be going on sabbatical when you return.
 In most cases, potential academic snags like these can be readily addressed with foresight and planning.

 Whether on an academic or non-academic leave, it is possible to take courses at another college or university and transfer the credit back to Wesleyan.
-To do this, it is necessary to obtain permission from the appropriate academic department at Wesleyan.
+To do this, it is necessary to obtain pre-approval of your course from the appropriate academic department at Wesleyan.
 While it is possible to obtain this permission after you have left campus, it is a lot easier to obtain approval while you are still here.
 During the academic year, transfer credit can be obtained only from a domestic college or university; Wesleyan will not grant permission to transfer credit from a study abroad program or from a non-domestic college or university during the academic year (permission may be granted for these programs if they take place over the summer).